How to append a dataframe in Python

 print(complete_catalog)

-rename()method standardizes the column names insupplier_bso they align withsupplier_a. - Once the columns are consistent,
+- Once the columns are consistent,

-pd.concat()stacks the two DataFrames into a single, unified catalog. - Using
+pd.concat()stacks the two DataFrames vertically. - Using

 Get started with Replit